element-hq/element-web/docs/native-node-modules.md

 ## Adding Seshat for search in E2E encrypted rooms

-Seshat is a native node library that adds support for local event indexing and full text search in E2E encrypted rooms.
+Seshat is a native Node module that adds support for local event indexing and full text search in E2E encrypted rooms.

 Since Seshat is written in rust the rust compiler and cargo tool-chain need to be